 You may visit the buildings and gardens in any order you wish.
 While at the History Center, be sure to visit the Museum Store and enjoy a relaxing meal at Lawson’s Landing, the riverwalk café.

 Photography is permitted in the gardens, Governor's Palace, most historic buildings, and galleries.
 Flash photography, selfie sticks, and tripods are not allowed.
-Professional photographers wishing to do a commercial session are required to make an appointment.
-See our Professional Photography Agreement for details.
+Professional photographers wishing to do a commercial session are required to make an appointment and must abide by the following Photography Policies:

 There are designated handicapped parking slots in both the Eden Street Lot and the North Carolina History Center, where you can check in at the ticket desk for assistance and guidance about touring the site.
 Reduced rates are also offered to special needs visitors and their assistants to compensate for areas which may not be accessible.
 The following first-floor areas are wheelchair accessible: Governor's Palace, Kitchen Office, Stable Office, and all of the North Carolina History Center.
 The gardens are accessible to all visitors, but surfaces may be uneven.
 Wheelchairs are available in the North Carolina History Center and the Waystation.